gsinghjay/zodiac-engine/memory-bank/activeContext.md

 - Property methods in Pydantic Settings classes provide a clean way to transform string configuration values into more complex types.
 - The @staticmethod decorator should be removed when instance methods need access to self attributes.
 - Test assets like sample files are important to ensure tests can run successfully in any environment.
 - Unnecessary async/await in tests can be confusing when using synchronous test clients.
+- When working with Literal types for validation, the exact string format (case, spacing) must match the definition in the schema.
+- Regular testing during refactoring is essential to catch issues early, as demonstrated by our discovery and fix of the sidereal mode test.